-If ever there were a 20-something, city gal’s guru, Gabrielle Bernstein is it.
+If ever there were a 20-something, city gal’s icon, Gabrielle Bernstein is it.

 Holding court at her recent “iLoveMe” lecture in New York City, Bernstein looked ready to party—tight pants, toned yoga arms, and a long, gold lariat that dangled to her navel.

 But most party girls aren’t self-help phenoms who can pack a room with 200 Gen Y-ers willing to pay $20 to hear about forgiveness.
 And most aren’t self-described former junkies/PR mavens who, after waking up hungover and strung-out for the umpteenth night, at age 25 decided to get clean, get metaphysics, and pen the best-selling advice book, ><img src="http://ir-na.amazon-adsystem.com/e/ir?t=welcom03a-20&l=as2&o=1&a=084371655X" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;” target=”_blank” rel=”noopener noreferrer”>Add More -Ing to Your Life: A Hip Guide To Happiness.
 Which is why Bernstein, now 31, isn’t a party girl, but a Tony Robbins-meets-Carrie Bradshaw for her generation.

 That night’s packed lecture—one of about 40 Bernstein gives per year—was about love.
 Not about going out to get it, but clearing the space needed to see it.
 She began by asking who in the audience had attended her group sessions, which she offers at $187 for four.
 Hands shot up, explaining the rapt vibe: Those who dig Bernstein dig her big-time.